You are here:

 Find out what to expect from your remote learning policy, and questions to ask when approving it, so you can be confident that your school has clear and consistent expectations.

-- This policy is non-statutory but, given the current school closure, your school leaders will probably create/update a policy to set out your school's approach to remote learning
+- This policy is non-statutory but, given the current situation, your school leaders will probably create/update a policy to set out your school's approach to remote learning

 - You can delegate the approval of this policy to an individual or committee